-Health Needs Assessments are a systematic method of identifying unmet healthcare and human service needs of a population and may be used as the basis for designing and developing health promotion and disease prevention programs and for identifying possible interventions to meet those needs.
+Health Assessments are a systematic method of identifying unmet healthcare and human service needs of a population and may be used as the basis for designing and developing health promotion and disease prevention programs and for identifying possible interventions to meet those needs.
 HCSEF conducts quality community health needs assessments that help organizations and communities more effectively understand the need, demand and provision of health and healthcare services in the communities they serve.

-Rather than take a one-size-fits-all approach to health need assessments, HCSEF uses evidence-based models that are grounded in best practices, culturally sensitive and community-driven.
+Rather than take a one-size-fits-all approach to health assessments, HCSEF uses evidence-based models that are grounded in best practices, culturally sensitive and community-driven.
 Examples of these are The National Public Health Performance Standards Program, Mobilizing for Action through Planning and Partnerships (MAPP), or Popular Empirical Assessment of Community Health (PEACH).
 Quantitative and qualitative rigorous methods are used to gather up-to-date primary and secondary data.

 Data often includes demographic and socioeconomic community profiles, health status indicators and health resource and availability that may identify areas of concern and can point to opportunities for improvement; where systemic policy changes may have the greatest impact in communities.
-Community Health Needs Assessments (CHA) most often includes the following health planning and improvement activities:
+Community Health Assessments (CHA) most often includes the following health planning and improvement activities: